Call: 0800 294 2969

 Need Travel Insurance for Australia?
 We’ve got you covered

-For many holiday goers, Australia is a once-in-a-lifetime experience and because of the distance between the UK and Australia, you will want to do and see as much as possible while visiting the land Down Under.
+For many holidaygoers, Australia is a once-in-a-lifetime experience, and because of the distance between the UK and Australia, you will want to do and see as much as possible while visiting the land Down Under.

 Whether it’s diving in the Great Barrier Reef, surfing on the Gold Coast or white-water rafting in Tasmania, Australia is one of the best destinations in the world for holiday activities.
+Make sure these activities are covered under your Australia Travel Insurance.

 Tips you need for your trip Down Under